pieroproietti/penguins-wardrobe/README.md

 A costume consist in a directory named after the costume and an index.yml file.

-It is defined in i-materis.ts from eggs:
+The king of content of costumes is actually defined in i-materia.ts from eggs:
 ```
 export interface IMateria {
    name: string